IBMStreams/streamsx.network/com.ibm.streamsx.network/com.ibm.streamsx.network.dns/DNSPacketDPDKSource/DNSPacketDPDKSource.md

 The [http://dpdk.org/doc/guides/linux_gsg/index.html|DPDK user guide] has detailed instructions for installing DPDK and configuring it for particular ethernet adapters.
 These notes are a summary of those instructions.
+They include many Linux commands that should be entered at a command prompt in a Terminal window.
+In the instructions below, these commands are prefixed with `bash> ...`.
+Many of the commands require 'root' privileges; they are prefixed with `bash> sudo ...`.

 ### determine your machine architecture